 The Iranian threat has pushed Saudi Arabia to seek secret cooperation with the only power in the region with the capability and willpower to stop Iran’s aggression: Israel.

-By: Daniel Krygier, Political Analyst, Exclusive to World Israel News
+By: Daniel Krygier, World Israel News

 It has been an eventful time in the Middle East, even by the troubled region’s own standards.
 Lebanon’s Prime Minister Saad Hariri resigned and fled to Saudi Arabia, citing fear of being assassinated.

 Yemen’s Houthis fired a ballistic missile travelling 800 kilometers before hitting the Saudi capital Riyadh.

 The Syrian dictator Bashar al-Assad, who the West believed was on his way out of power, gradually emerges as the winner in the bloody Syrian war.
 Recently, the Gaza-based terror regime Hamas signed a unity deal with its Ramallah-based rival faction Fatah.